Great science requires a great team.

 Benham-Pyle Lab Alumni

-Valentina Morakis, Research Technician, Next Step: Year 1 MD Student at UT Southwestern
+Valentina Morakis, Research Technician, Next Step: Year 1 MD Student, UT Southwestern

 Juan Davila, Research Technician, Next Step: More clinical and/or patient-facing technical role